ryandeussing/jimhopper/_child-abuse/statistics.md

 ## Statistics Are Human Creations

-I've already mentioned ([Introduction](){: .cc-active}) that historical and cultural factors have created and shaped the concept of 'child abuse' as most of us understand it today.
+I've already mentioned (above) that historical and cultural factors have created and shaped the concept of 'child abuse' as most of us understand it today.
 The same is true of our relationship to statistics: it is embedded in historical and cultural patterns, particularly how science and statistics are used to define important social problems, shape debates about them, and decide public policies.

 Unfortunately, our healthy respect for scientific research, empirical data and quantifiable knowledge is often untempered by critical thinking: